gftf2011/arch-unit-js/business/projectFiles_inFile_should_dependsOn_check.md

-# Project Files with File Should Depend On Specified Patterns
+# Project Files in File Should Depend On Specified Patterns

 ## Business Rule Description